eanlain/release_notes/README.md

     $ release_notes new

 A new release note markdown file will be generated in the `release_notes` folder.
-Open the file in your favorite editor a fill out the relevant sections to your heart's content.
+Open the file in your favorite editor and fill out the relevant sections to your heart's content.

 To add release notes bullets through the console try the following: